Syed-Rashwan/Personalized-Learning-Recommendation-System-in-Education/README.md

 Video Analysis: Use AI to summarize videos and extract key points.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Fork the repository.

 #### Create a new branch for your feature:
 ```
 git checkout -b feature-name
 Submit a pull request.
 ```

 ## Acknowledgments